 This got her a confused and not all that pleased frown from Rhian, who Dylis knew rarely allowed her words to be interpreted by anyone other than their recipients.
 When questioned about that, she usually went off on a long rant about how easy it was to misunderstand a relayed message, with examples, speaking either with words or on the back of the nearest available paper.
 Dylis had lost a few arrest reports that way.

 We have little time.
 Dylis gave Rhian a look she hoped commanded urgency, but that she suspected just came off as pleading.
 No matter, pride had no place when lives were at stake.
 Still frowning Rhian gave her a curt nod and took a seat next to Huw on the couch, with Dylis in front of them like a professor ready to give a lecture.

-Rhian nodded, her cheeks having lost all color.
+Rhian nodded.
+Her cheeks had lost all color.
 Her lips moved and she glanced between Dylis and Huw, who translated: 'What was he doing with a demon?'

 'I'm not sure,' Dylis signed and began to pace back and forth in front of the couch, 'but I know one thing for sure: the demons are much less of a threat to us than Outer Camps itself is.'